seedcx/wireguard-go-vsock/README.md

 Note that due to underlying limitations at the base `wireguard-go`, the port should not be set as 32-bits, but 16-bits instead (as in Internet addresses).

+## TCP support

+In order to test out of AWS Nitro Enclaves, `wireguard-go-vsock` also supports the `tcp`, `tcp4` and `tcp6` network families (as int the `net` Go package).
+Just pass `-n/--network` parameter in the command line, like:

+    wireguard-go-vsock -n tcp wg0

+The above will initialize WireGuard under the network type `tcp`.

 ## Platforms

 ### Linux

-This will run on Linux with support to `AF_VSOCK` only.
+In order to support VSOCK, this will run on Linux with support to `AF_VSOCK` only.
+It is possible to use `AF_STREAM` by using the `-n/--network` flag, for experimental purposes.

 ### Other OSes

-There is no support yet.
+There is no support to VSOCK yet.
+It is possible to use `AF_STREAM` by using the `-n/--network` flag, for experimental purposes as in Linux.

 ## Building